 Scenic Drives for Fall Color Closer to Charlotte

 Although nothing beats the North Carolina mountains for fall color, there are also plenty of opportunities to enjoy the changing leaves closer to home.
-Any of our greenways or nature preserves are great choices.
+Any of our greenways or nature preserves are great choices, as are the botanical gardens in the Charlotte area.

 And here are some scenic drives close to Charlotte.
 All of these drives are designated Scenic Byways by North Carolina Department of Transportation.
 Read more about North Carolina’s Scenic Byways here.